Jarvis Brownlee Jr.: Tennessee Titans

 The Tennessee Titans selected Brownlee with the 146th pick in the fifth round of the 2024 NFL draft.
 Originally in possession of the Philadelphia Eagles, the Titans received the 146th pick from the Eagles after trading safety Kevin Byard for Terrell Edmunds.

 Brownlee made his NFL debut in the season opener against the Chicago Bears as a rotational cornerback behind starters L'Jarius Sneed and Chidobe Awuzie, making two solo tackles his first game.
 Brownlee would later move into a starting position, filling in for Awuzie after he was placed on injured reserve following Week 3's game against the Green Bay Packers.
 On September 30, he made his first career start in a 31–12 road victory over the Miami Dolphins, recording five tackles.
 Brownlee made his first career interception during a Week 12 32–27 road victory over the Houston Texans, along with four tackles and three pass deflections.
 Brownlee played all 17 games of his rookie season, including 14 starts, and finished with 75 tackles, nine pass deflections, an interception, and a fumble recovery.
 Brownlee ranked third in total tackles among rookie cornerbacks.

 New York Jets

 On September 23, 2025, Brownlee was traded to the New York Jets in exchange for a late-round pick swap in 2026.
+In seven appearances (two starts) for the Jets, he logged two pass deflections, one forced fumble, and 36 combined tackles.
+On December 6, Brownlee was placed on injured reserve due to a hip injury suffered in Week 12 against the Baltimore Ravens.